Loch Doon

 Ayrshire Home Page

-Loch Doon is fast becomming a tourist hotspot with the Scottish Dark Sky Observatory that opened in October 2012, a new Cafe by the dam that is open 7 days a week, ospreys nesting by the cafe, new Touring Caravan Park, and free camper van and camping spots that are patroled by a Ranger.
+Loch Doon is fast becomming a tourist hotspot with a new Cafe by the dam that is open 7 days a week, ospreys nesting by the cafe, new Touring Caravan Park, and free camper van and camping spots that are patroled by a Ranger.

 The area has a popular riverside walk and four hill ranges with hills from 1,000 ft to 2,766 ft.
 Five hills are above 2,500 feet, known as Corbetts.